peass-ng/PEASS-ng/winPEAS/winPEASexe/README.md

-wait                 Wait for user input between checks debug                Display debugging information - memory usage, method execution time log[=logfile]        Log all output to file defined as logfile, or to "out.txt" if not specified
+wait                 Wait for user input between checks debug                Display debugging information - memory usage, method execution time log[=logfile]        Log all output to file defined as logfile, or to "out.txt" if not specified MaxRegexFileSize=1000000        Max file size (in Bytes) to search regex in.
+Default: 1000000B

 Additional checks (slower):
 -lolbas              Run additional LOLBAS check